How to Invest in Manhattan Property

 Apart from banks requiring higher down payment from a foreign buyer, the requirements for foreigners are basically the same as for local buyers.
 There is no extra stamp duty or expenses imposed on foreigners, unlike in certain countries trying to curb inflow of foreign property investors.

 Deal example: Client’s condo in Midtown East.
 We decided on this condo because of proximity to the United Nations and to top companies like Citigroup, Blackstone, Blackrock.
-Always rented out to top quality tenants.
+Always rented out at premium rents.

 Property for sale is openly available

 In the U.S., all property for sale is openly available.
 Here in Manhattan, this is enforced through brokers’ membership with the Real Estate Board of New York (REBNY).
 REBNY’s requirement is that new property for sale needs to be uploaded onto the broker system, which feeds the various property websites, within 24 hours of getting the signed sale mandate from the seller.
 This means public property websites such as streeteasy.com, trulia.com will have all the inventory for sale.